qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 Singleband pseudocolor
 ......................

-This is a render option for single-band file that include a continuous palette.
+This is a render option for single-band files that include a continuous palette.
 You can also create color maps for a bands of a multiband raster.